 Barefoot Acupuncture Peterborough is currently a private practice, operated by me, Marianne Pedretti.

-I’ve been interested in holistic medicine for much of my life and began studying Chinese medicine formally, 5 years ago.
+I’ve been interested in holistic medicine for much of my life and began studying Chinese medicine formally in the spring of 2012.
 I graduated in July 2014 from Eight Branches Academy of Eastern Medicine from the 3 year Acupuncture and Moxibustion Diploma Program.
 It’s an excellent school with a dedicated group of teachers and I would recommend it to anyone wanting to study eastern healing arts.

 My studies involved both western and eastern medicine and included all of the modalities or branches of traditional Chinese medicine:

 - acupuncture and moxibustion (a heat therapy involving the burning of artemesia herb)

 - massage: tuina (Chinese acupressure massage) and shiatsu,